 S. viscosa has not been evaluated widely but may have a role in reducing tick populations (order Acarina) in grazing lands.
 Generally considered too unpalatable to be successful in evaluations, but there may be more palatable and anthracnose resistant types should the need arise.

-Occurs on soils with pH from 4-7.5 (mostly acid), often on sandy or sandy loam soils of sedimentary or granitic origin, but also on clays and clay loams.
+Occurs on soils with pH from 4 to 7.5 (mostly acid), often on very sandy or sandy loam soils of sedimentary or granitic origin, but also on clays and clay loams.
 Soils are generally well drained.
 Tolerant of high soil Al+++ levels.

 Tolerant of heavy grazing, although grazing pressure often modified through low palatability of S. viscosa herbage.